 Most accommodation is located in San Miguel de Cozumel, the main town next to the ferry terminal.

 Both Bookings.com and Airbnb are active in Cozumel.
-I generally use Bookings.com for short-stays and Airbnb for longer stays as it tends to be more affordable.
-If you're new to Airbnb you can get $35 off your first booking by signing up for free with this link.
+I generally use Bookings.com for short stays and Airbnb for longer stays as it tends to be more affordable.

-We found a great deal on an oceanfront hotel called Vista del Mar a short walk from the ferry.
+We found a great deal at an oceanfront hotel called Vista del Mar a short walk from the ferry.

 Here are a few Cozumel accommodation options that won't break the bank: